Caraveo/x/ReadMe.md

     Bool Check with Safe Check.

 **CREATE A Function**
-    #Type/Class/Method/Function: are implemented in ALL CAPS
+    #Type/Class/Method/Function: are implemented in First Letter Capitalized yet you can use all caps if you want.
+Ex: Fun()

     VOID CREATE X()[
         DISPLAY[Greeting]